 1. Build Trust Amongst Your Team with Regular Communication

-2. Push to Include Yourself in the Company Culture
+2. Include Yourself in the Company Culture

 3. Use a Range of Communication Tools to Make Collaboration Seamless